Grapes - French Hybrid

 Cayuga

 Cayuga is a French-American hybrid that was originally hybridized by Cornell University specifically for growing in the Finger Lakes region.
-This variety thrives in colder climates and produces large and plentiful grapes.
-Cayuga is used in many blends around the Finger Lakes, but makes a fine varietal on it's own.
+This variety does quite well in colder climates and produces large grapes and abundant fruit.
+Cayuga is used in many blends around the Finger Lakes, but makes a fine varietal on its own.
 It makes a great sipping wine and can be served with lighter fair, hors d'oeuvres and appetizers.
 Cayuga varietal wines are typically a little sweeter and are wonderful entry level wines for new wine consumers.
 Cayuga wines are also usually very reasonably priced.

 Chambourcin